TobitSoftware/chayns-emoji-picker/README.md

 ---

-`chayns-emoji-picker` is a full-featured and accessible emoji-picker for chayns® applications.
+`chayns-emoji-picker` is a fully-featured and accessible emoji-picker for chayns® applications.
 It is built and meant to be used with React.

 <p align="center">
     <img alt="The component in action" src="./assets/screenshot.png" />